axeloh/n-queens-problem/README.md

 ![](https://i.imgur.com/Pjc8PLd.png)

-No two queens are on the same row, column, or diagonal.
+No two queens are on the same row, column, or diagonal.<br/>
 Solutions exist for all natural numbers N with the exception of N=2 and N=3.

 ### Run